 How is FCE Writing Assessed?

-We hope that this article on the FCE writing was helpful.
-To know more information on studying abroad, check out the Available Programs for International Students.
+We hope that this article on B2 First Writing was helpful.
+For more information on studying abroad, check out the Available Programs for International Students.